Carrie Fisher's Makeshift Star Draws Crowds After Her Death

 The fans laid candles, roses, cinnamon rolls and lightsaber toys on a previously blank star, one of several on the famed sidewalks, with the words "Carrie Fisher, may the force be with you always" and "Hope" scrawled on it.
 A red velvet rope was later placed around the makeshift memorial.

-Some fans arrived dressed as Jedis, Stormtroopers as well as Rey and Kylo Ren—the latter of who made their debuts in the latest movie in the Star Wars trilogy, Star Wars: The Force Awakens.
+Some fans arrived dressed as Jedis, Stormtroopers as well as Rey and Kylo Ren—the latter of who made their debuts in the latest movie in the Star Wars series, Star Wars: The Force Awakens.
 A man dressed as Darth Vader, a popular street performer on the tourist-packed Hollywood Boulevard, also paid his respects.

 Chris Pizzello/AP/REX/Shutterstock, Kevork Djansezian/Getty Image